AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphql-api-content-fragments.md

 ## Fields {#fields}

-Within the schema, there are individual fields:
+Within the schema there are individual fields, of two basic categories:

-* Fields that you generate, based on how you configure your Content Fragment Model.
+* Fields that you generate.

+  A selection of [Field Types](#field-types) are used to create fields based on how you configure your Content Fragment Model.
 The field names are taken from the **Property Name** field of the **Data Type**.

-  There is also the **Render As** property to take into consideration, because users can configure certain data types; for example, as either a single line text or a multifield.
+  * There is also the **Render As** property to take into consideration, because users can configure certain data types; for example, as either a single line text or a multifield.

-* The GraphQL API also generates a number of helper fields in order to identify a Content Fragment, or to get more information about a content fragment.
+* GraphQL for AEM also generates a number of [helper fields](#helper-fields).

+  These are used to identify a Content Fragment, or to get more information about a content fragment.

 ### Field Types {#field-types}